 - Email Ethics@engie.com to send a message to the ENGIE Whistleblowing System.

-- Call 1-866-553-4733 to leave a voice message on the ENGIE North America Whistleblowing System.
-All voicemail messages will be electronically altered / disguised to keep the caller’s identity confidential.
+- Call our toll-free hotline at 1-866-553-4733 to leave a voice message on the ENGIE North America Whistleblowing System.
+All voicemail messages will be electronically altered or disguised to keep the caller’s identity confidential.

 See more about our mission enabling the carbon-neutral transition